asdfugil/AltLinux/README.md

 Download and install the DEB package [from here](https://github.com/maxasix/AltLinux/releases).

 If your distribution isn't based on Ubuntu, you can [run the script without installing](#run-the-script-without-installing).
-It contains experimental Fedora instructions which may or may not work.
+It contains experimental Fedora and Arch Linux instructions which may or may not work.

 ## Uninstall AltLinux